Remarks on the reporting

 Interesting Facts

 The Extractive Industries Transparency Initiative (EITI) is a global standard that promotes financial transparency and accountability of government revenues generated by the extractive industry.
-By implementing the voluntary initiative based on the EITI standard, over 50 countries worldwide are helping to combat corruption and mismanagement and promote good governance in this important economic sector.
+By implementing the voluntary initiative, which is based on the EITI standard, over 50 countries worldwide are helping to combat corruption and mismanagement and promote good governance in this important economic sector.

 National implementation and reporting topics

 A Multi-Stakeholder Group (MSG) was established at the beginning of 2015 to implement the EITI standard in Germany (D-EITI).
-The group with representatives from government, companies and civil society is responsible for implementation and regular EITI reporting in accordance with the EITI standard.
-Since 2023, the mandatory information and data have been published online1 during the reporting year.
-In addition, there are reports on topics that D-EITI MSG believes are relevant for the extractive sector.
+The group, which includes representatives from government, private sector and civil society, is responsible for the implementation and regular EITI reporting in accordance with the EITI standard.
+Since 2023, the mandatory information and data have been published online on the D-EITI website’s reporting portal during the course of the reporting year.1 Additional reports are also published on topics that the D-EITI MSG believes are relevant for the extractive sector.

-The D-EITI reporting thus offers the public the opportunity to find out about various but intertwined topics of the extractive industry in Germany.
+D-EITI reporting thus offers the public the opportunity to find out about various different, yet interconnected topics relating to natural resource extraction in Germany.
 These are:

 - Natural resource production in Germany